- 7 minutes to read

 Frequently asked questions

-Additional solutions to common problems and the FAQ for the Nodinite Log API exist in the Troubleshooting user guide.
+Additional solutions to common problems and the Nodinite Log API FAQ exist in the Troubleshooting user guide.

 Can I secure the Log API?

-Yes, the Log API supports the usage of SSL Certificates.
-Simply add your certificate to IIS and configure the Log API to only allow HTTPS using the steps outlined in the Hardening user guide
+Yes, the Log API fully supports SSL certificates.
+Add your certificate to IIS and configure the Log API to allow only HTTPS using the steps outlined in the Hardening user guide.

 Next Step